jupyter-book/mystmd/docs/quickstart.md

 MyST needs both NodeJS and NPM to build sites locally.
 By installing `mystmd` from conda-forge, we do not need to install NodeJS manually.

-See [](./install-node.md) for more information about installing a JavaScript environment.
+See [](./install-node.md) for more information about installing a JavaScript environment if you opt not to use `conda-forge`.
 :::

 For more information about installing MyST, see [installing MyST](./installing.md).